aaronr7734/team-8-project/reports/report-09.md

 For this week, I wrote notes for the weekly meeting.
 I made sure each of us knew exactly what we needed to do for the next dielivable.
 I added each task in the spreadsheet for the deliverable and the report.
 We are on track for this week and for next week.
 For coding I worked on fixing the header of the homepage.
 I went back in, and tried to make it look exactly like the sketch that the frontend team created.
 Another thing that I did this week was research, I want to make sure that we know what we are doing in javascript.
 I have been researching bootstrap at the same time.
 Also I am working with Jennie on one of the UML diagram for the next deliverables.

 ### **Jessica**:
+This week was mainly setting up the research I needed to start the team on the next deliverable.
+We were able to set up the roles for the deliverable.
+I was also researching c/c++ implemntations for the website and more on Django because I wanted to get ahead with Aaron on the server side of the website.
+I am also looking into more class diagrams so I can able to fill my roll in the Deliverable but we were able to finish the architecture diagrams.

 ### **Chase**:
 This week was a little more relaxed than the last but still rather productive.
 We started by discussing the next deliverable at Tuesday's meeting, in which we all began working on the diagrams; namely the architecture diagram.
 On top of this, I helped plan further progression of backend development and progression on the project as a whole.
 I worked with Elizabeth on the sequence diagram for the deliverable.
 The process went smoothly and was completed in a timely manner.
 I furthered my research and testing with Django so that I may continue to get a better understanding of the framework to better contribute to the project.
 My understanding of Django has increased exponentially and thus I predict further backend development will continue steadily.